What is analytics?

 - Data visualisation and storytelling: Data visualisations – like charts and graphs – provide an easy way to understand and communicate trends, outliers, and patterns in data.
 These visualisations can be strung together to tell a bigger data story and guide decision-making.

 Analytics is used by businesses of all sizes, in all industries – from retail and healthcare to sports.
 Many analytics solutions are tailored to an industry, or to a specific purpose or line of business.
 Here are just a few examples of analytics today:

 Traditionally, financial analytics was used for generating a standard set of reports.
 But now that finance has taken on a more strategic role with the business, financial analytics has evolved – combining financial and operational data with external data sources to address a wide range of business questions.
 These include everything from “Are we investing in the right opportunities?” to “How will our future margins be affected by the decisions we’re making today?”

-Marketing analytics connects data from multiple channels – social media, Web, e-mail, mobile, and more – to give marketers comprehensive insight into how their programs are performing.
-Users can mine millions of rows of data to improve the effectiveness of campaigns, hyper-personalize marketing messages, analyze sentiment on social media, target potential customers at exactly the right time, and much more.
+Marketing analytics connects data from multiple channels – social media, Web, e-mail, mobile, and more – to give marketers comprehensive insight into how their programmes are performing.
+Users can mine millions of rows of data to improve the effectiveness of campaigns, hyper-personalise marketing messages, analyse sentiment on social media, target potential customers at exactly the right time, and much more.

 Supply chain analytics

 The explosion of e-commerce, increased market volatility, globalization, and other forces have made supply chains incredibly complex.
-Supply chain analytics helps organizations avoid disruption, keep goods flowing, and improve supply chain resilience and agility.
-They use real-time data from a wide variety of sources – including Internet of Things sensors – to optimize everything from sourcing, production, and inventory to transportation and logistics.
+Supply chain analytics helps organisations avoid disruption, keep goods flowing, and improve supply chain resilience and agility.
+They use real-time data from a wide variety of sources – including Internet of Things sensors – to optimise everything from sourcing, production, and inventory to transportation and logistics.